Last Updated on

 - Another Arts or Social Science subject

-What is Direct Entry requirement (that is the required A-level result you need) to study English Language?
+Direct Entry requirement (required A-level result) to study English Language

-List of Nigeria Universities offering English Language include:
+These are the list of Universities offering English Language in Nigeria

 - Ambrose Alli University, Ekpoma